An operational continuum limit of quantum combs

 where $M_Q(t,s):= \mathcal{T}\exp\bigl(\int_s^t \mathrm{d}\tau \,Q(\tau)\bigr)$.
-Note that $D$ can also be infinite, in which case the operators $Q(t)$, $\{R_\nu(t)\}$, and $B \in \mathcal{B}(\mathcal{H}_{\rm aux})$ must be such that the Fock space expansion in \cref{eq:cMPS_Fock_space_expansion} yields a normalizable state.
+Note that $D$ can also be infinite, in which case the operators $Q(t)$, $\{R_\nu(t)\}$, and $B \in \mathcal{B}(\mathcal{H}_{\rm aux})$ must be such that the Fock space expansion in \cref{eq:cMPS_Fock_space_expansion} yields a vector with finite norm.
 The class of cMPS is particularly useful because expectation values of field operators for a cMPS and overlaps of cMPSs are entirely expressible in terms of the parameter matrices of the involved cMPSs.
 For our work the overlap formula

 for two general cMPSs will be particularly important.
 Here and in the following, explicit reference to potential time-dependence of $\{R_\nu\}, \{R'_\nu\}$ and $Q, Q'$ is omitted for better readability.